-Notifications about security issues
+Notifications about security issues;

-Capture WN instead of host: the Worker node is displayed (when available) instead of the host name into the list of issues
+Capture WN instead of host: the Worker node is displayed (when available) instead of the host name into the list of issues;

-Metrics: put in place reports for the Nagios issues
+Metrics: put in place reports for the Nagios issues;

-sites under certification process: extended the list of sites to display potential issues on candidate sites
+Sites under certification process: extended the list of sites to display potential issues on candidate sites.

 VO ID cards

-New section in the VO ID Card for Portal/Web Service robot certificates including support for Per-User Sub-Proxies.
+New section in the VO ID Card for Portal/Web Service robot certificates including support for Per-User Sub-Proxies;

-Add filter input in the VO update page
+Add filter input in the VO update page.

 Dashboard

-Non-production alarms in ROD dashboard: if an alarm is raised on a service which is not production in GOCDB it will not be visible in the Operator page
+Non-production alarms in ROD dashboard: if an alarm is raised on a service which is not production in GOCDB it will not be visible in the Operator page;

 The template of the tickets has been improved.